 Pingyao’s official name is “Pingyao Ancient City” and that’s saying something in China, which is super old.
 The town itself is a reserved image of a Chinese settlement that evolved during the Ming and Quing dynasties (so the last 600 years).
 If you want to see “medieval” Chinese town with an amazing set of walls, you can’t go wrong with Pingyao.

 4. Cesky Krumlov, Czech Republic

-Prague’s old town can hardly be beat when it comes to eye candy, but it’s not the only thing to see in ol’ Bohemia.
+Prague’s old town can hardly be beaten when it comes to eye candy, but it’s not the only thing to see in ol’ Bohemia.
 For a change of pace, why not go to Cesky Krumlov?
 It’s a quaint old town with a castle that’s way too big for it.
-The old town centre surrounding it is also a part of a UNESCO heritage site and presents you with a heady blend of Gothic, Renaissance, and Baroque styles of architecture.
+The old town center surrounding it is also a part of a UNESCO heritage site and presents you with a heady blend of Gothic, Renaissance, and Baroque styles of architecture.
 And unlike Prague, it’s not under a relentless tourist onslaught at all times!

 3. Marbella, Spain

-UNESCO world heritage sites are fine and all, but what about an old town that conforms to its 16th century shape?
+UNESCO world heritage sites are fine and all, but what about an old town that conforms to its 16th-century shape?
 That’s what you can find in Marbella.
 Town halls, mayoral mansions, and churches aplenty show the passage of time as caught in architecture – which includes Moorish influences!
 The walls are still there, too!